Why You Need a Cell Phone

-Croatia is on the GSM 900/1800 frequency which means that some simple American cellphones are not compatible.
+Croatia is on the GSM 900/1800 frequency which means that some older American cellphones are not compatible.
 Americans travelling in Croatia need to equip themselves with a GSM 900/1800 phone before leaving or upon arrival.
-Most smartphones fit the bill.
+Newer cellphones are completely compatible.

 You can buy a complete cell phone package from one of the two providers below that will include the mobile phone, SIM card, phone number etc. There are a number of promotional packages and a bewildering array of possibilities but the lowest rate is currently about 185 Kn (about $35).
 Naturally, you can only buy these packages in Croatia and this solution is only practical if you will not be visiting other countries as your phone number will be in Croatia.
 Also note, that the instructions will be in Croatian.

 There are several local cellphone networks in Croatia, including A1 (091) and T-mobile (098) which are the largest.
 Each has excellent coverage that includes about 98% of the country.
 Cheaper services include Tele2 and Tomato.
 Each company sells SIM cards, mobile phones and prepaid packages that include the cellphone and SIM card.
 Where are their stores?
 Oh, just about EVERYWHERE as Croatians are as addicted to their phones as anyone else.
 The stores are open long hours and you'll always find someone on the young staff who speaks fluent English.

 In most cases, it's not necessary to buy a new cellphone though.
 Paying for roaming or a local SIM card is a more practical solution.